Agnessofia/coda22/02_IDE.md

 ### Jupyter notebooks

 [Jupyter Notebook](https://jupyter.org/) is an IDE for note-taking and code publishing.
-It works as an editor in your browser and creates HTML outputs which might have consulted or changed latter.
+It works as an editor in your browser and creates HTML outputs which might have of use for personal reference or even for publishing.
 It works with a variety of programming languages.

 ![Jupyter Notebook example](images/binder-50.png)

-The installation of [Jupyter](https://jupyter.org/) is a bit complex, but the tools might worth the effort.
+The installation of [Jupyter](https://jupyter.org/) is a bit complex, but it might worth the effort.

 1. Download and install the latest version of [Python](https://www.python.org/) for your system
-2. Open a terminal (yes, we are going to use it for installing and starting the programme latter)
+2. Open a terminal (yes, we are going to use it)
 3. Run `Python -m pip install --upgrade`
 4. Run `pip install jupyterlab`
 5. Run `jupyter notebook` to start [Jupyter](https://jupyter.org/) for the first time